Psychodynamic Psychiatry in Clinical Practice,

 A boon to clinicians in training and practice, the book has been meticulously edited and grounded in the latest research.
 The author firmly believes that clinicians must not lose the complexities of the person in the process of helping the patient.
 Psychodynamic Psychiatry in Clinical Practice, Fifth Edition, keeps this approach front and center as it engages, instructs, and exhorts the reader in the thoughtful, humane practice of psychodynamic psychiatry.

+About the author.
 Preface to the fifth edition.
 Source acknowledgments.
 Section I: Basic Principles and Treatment Approaches in Dynamic Psychiatry.
 Basic principles of dynamic psychiatry.
 The theoretical basis of dynamic psychiatry.
 Psychodynamic assessment of the patient.
 Treatments in dynamic psychiatry: individual psychotherapy.
 Treatments in dynamic psychiatry: group therapy, family/marital therapy, and pharmacotherapy.
 Treatments in dynamic psychiatry: multiple-treater settings.
 Section II: Dynamic Approaches to DSM-5® Disorders.
 Schizophrenia.
 Affective disorders.
 Anxiety disorders.
 Trauma- and stressor-related disorders and dissociative disorders.
 Paraphilias and sexual dysfunctions.
 Substance-related and addictive disorders and eating disorders.
 Neurodevelopmental and neurocognitive disorders.
-Section III: Dynamic Approaches to Personality Disorders.
 Cluster A personality disorders: paranoid, schizoid, and schizotypal.
 Cluster B personality disorders: borderline.
 Cluster B personality disorders: narcissistic.
 Cluster B personality disorders: antisocial.
 Hysterical and histrionic personality disorders.
 Cluster C personality disorders: obsessive-compulsive, avoidant, and dependent.
 Index.

 "In Psychodynamic Psychotherapy in Clinical Practice, Fifth Edition, Gabbard has given us a book that is both perfect for beginners and interesting to those advanced in their work with patients.
 This is a tremendous accomplishment!
 The book is both sophisticated and user-friendly.
 It is a must-have for the library of every serious mental health professional, who will refer to it many, many times."—Elizabeth L. Auchincloss, M.D., Vice-chair, Graduate Medical Education, Department of Psychiatry, Weill Cornell Medical College